DBC-Lab/Atlases-empowered_Lifespan_Skull_Stripping/README.md

 #### Data Preparation

 We have provided 5 example adult T1-weighted MRimages in the ***'./Testing_subjects/'*** folder.
-These images are sourced from the SynthStrip dataset [5].
+These images are sourced from the [SynthStrip dataset]([http://www.developingconnectome.org/](https://surfer.nmr.mgh.harvard.edu/docs/synthstrip/#dataset)).
 The age of the subjects in months at the time of image acquisition is integrated into the filenames of the images.
 If you want to test your own data located in different folders, you can use the ***--input_path*** argument to modify the input path.
 Note all imaging data was stored in the Analyze 7.5 file format, comprising of ***'.hdr'*** and ***'.img'*** files.

 #### Model Preparation